Embracing daily devotion: cultivating a sacred practice

-Today I wanted to share some reflections on cultivating a daily devotional practice, something that’s become a quiet but powerful anchor in my life.
-At the start of each year, I choose an intention word to guide me, and this year’s word is devotion.
 Devotion, for me, isn’t about rigid discipline or performing acts of self-care for the sake of productivity.
 It’s about committing to something deeper.
-In the past, I’ve approached practices like meditation, counselling, or spiritual work with an unspoken expectation: that they would “fix” me, make me feel better, or provide some tangible result.
-In this post I reflect more deeply about what it might mean to accept that we’ll never be healed.
+In the past, I’ve approached practices like meditation, counselling or my spiritual practice with an unspoken expectation: that they would “fix” me, make me feel better or provide some tangible result.
+I reflect more in the following post, about what it might mean to accept that we’ll never be healed.
+I think it can be really useful to ask ourselves what it might mean if that’s true?
+And how does that reframe our approaches to self care?

 Devotion doesn’t need to be performative or perfect.
 It doesn’t require rituals that look a certain way or fit a particular aesthetic.
 It just asks us to listen.
 To show up.
 To honour the life that’s unfolding within and around us, one moment at a time.
 Being intentional about the way I show up each day, for at least one part of my day, brings peace, spaciousness and grounding.

-Daily devotional practice as a tool for enrichment, rather than a 'should' that makes you feel like you're not doing enough
+This is not a 'should' that makes you feel like you're not doing enough

-The first thing to say is that setting an intention to have a daily devotional practice is about enriching your life, rather than giving you more to do.
+The first thing to say is that setting an intention to have a daily practice is about enriching your life, rather than giving you more to do.
 This is especially important if you already feel overwhelmed.
 This is about creating space for you to be with yourself, not adding more items to your to do list.
-If you're tired or burned out your devotional practices might focus on rest and that is absolutely legitimate.
+If you're tired or burned out your practices might focus on rest and that is absolutely legitimate.
 Devotion to your physical needs is really important.

-Meditation as a daily devotion practice
+Meditation as a devotion practice

-Meditation is one of the most powerful tools for cultivating a daily devotional practice.
+Meditation is one of the most powerful tools for cultivating a daily practice.
 It's also something that can be used in other aspects of your life, whether you're trying to work through an issue or just want to relax after a long day.
 I’ve shared some reflections on what meditation is and what it isn’t here.

 Meditation has been shown to have many positive effects on our minds and bodies: it reduces stress and anxiety; improves focus; boosts our immune systems; slows down aging by reducing inflammation in the body; helps us sleep better at night.
 From an emotional and spiritual perspective, meditation helps us to cultivate self-awareness, understand our thoughts, emotions, and inner experiences, and develop more compassion and empathy for ourselves and others.

-A daily check in as a devotion practice
+A daily check in as a practice

 Checking in with yourself regularly is a great way of slowing down and connecting with where you are.